grmlin/gremlinjs-website/src/api.md

 Package class used to add packages to `G.namespace`.
 References [`Package`](#api-reference_package)

+Why to use packages you may ask?
+A problem I often stumble upon is the style some frameworks propagate, the use of plain strings all over the code, not constants/enums.
+I feel bad every time I do this.
+Refactoring can get really hard, your IDE won't help you with autocomplete...

+Put some constants into an object, store the object as a package, success.

+You can use packages to save every sort of code, of course.
+Classes, whatever.

 ### .ON_ELEMENT_FOUND

 Event dispatched, if an element with the `data-gremlin` attribute was found in the document.